 What Exactly Is Hypnosis?

 In the mid to late 1700's, a doctor named Franz Mesmer, amid a number of healing experiments, ended up performing holistic healing on his patients whereby he would waive his hands just above the body in an attempt to psychically realign invisible energies.
-Other doctors found no evidence in what he "did" as being effective.
-They did, however, find that what he "said" to them during the process as being extremely effective.
+Other doctors found no evidence in what he "did" as being effective but in what he "said" as being extremely effective.

 The neighboring doctors concluded that what brought about a cure to many illnesses was their trust in the doctor and their belief that they would leave the doctor's office cured of their illnesses.
 This is the very foundation that psychiatry, psychology and hypnotherapy was built on.

-As I've mentioned on my home page, by focusing on one spot in your body, your eyelids as well as your body become very relaxed, very sleepy.
-And this sends you into a very deep daydreaming state of mind.
+By his patients focusing on one spot in their body, they became very relaxed, very sleepy.
+And this sent them into a very deep daydreaming state of mind.
 Doctor Mesmer's patients named this daydreaming state of mind as in being MESMERIZED, named after the good doctor.

-Around 75 years later, around the mid 1800's, another doctor, James Braid, used Doctor Mesmer's "visualization" techniques on himself many times in order to heal himself of various illnesses.
+Around 75 years later, in the mid 1800's, another doctor, James Braid, used Doctor Mesmer's "visualization" techniques on himself many times in order to heal himself of various illnesses.

-He noticed that as he focused on the area needing healing and nothing else that he would become very relaxed, very sleepy, just as I've explained earlier.
+He, too, noticed that as he focused on the area needing healing and nothing else that he would become very relaxed, very sleepy.

 Having a knowledge of Greek, he renamed the word Mesmerized to Hypnotized because the word "ypnos" is the Greek word for sleep.
-And this is where all the problems began because he wasn't asleep, just relaxed.
+And this is where all the problems began because he wasn't really asleep.

 Once Doctor Braid realized this, he tried to change the word hypnotized back to mesmerized, but it was too late.
 The new word had become so familiar to everyone that he abandoned his efforts.

-In the following days of superstition, gullibility and naivety, the movie industry created movies showing a Svengali putting a woman to sleep and taking over her mind and calling it hypnotized.
+In the following days of superstition, gullibility and naivety, the movie industry created a movie showing a Svengali putting a woman to sleep and supposedly controlling her mind and calling it hypnotized.
 They connected a new popular word they couldn't properly interpret with a process that doesn't exist and the gullible public ran with it.

 So let's forget the word hypnotized and go back to the word mesmerized.
-Being mesmerized is being able to focus on one spot as I've explained earlier, to the point where the surrounding things have become blurry, out of focus.
-Or by focusing on a book, a TV show or even the sound of someone's voice, to the point where you can block out the surrounding things that could easily distract you.
-When you have done so, your body relaxes and together, you have entered a "hypnotic state of mind.
+Being mesmerized is being able to focus on one object or thought to the point where you can block out the surrounding things that could easily distract you.
+When you have done so, your body begins to relax and together, you have entered a focused, hypnotic or mesmerized state of mind.
 This is the moment when you become a clearer thinker, more creative and even open to new possibilities.

-You were "captivated" by that book or by the sound of someone's voice.
 You were "mesmerized" by that person's beauty.
 He has a very "hypnotic" voice.
 The kids were so "focused" on the TV show that they didn't even hear me calling to them.
 Three words that all mean the same thing.